More about our Principal Partners

 The University of Western Australia

 With its main campus in Perth, Australia, The University of Western Australia was founded in 1911 when it became the first free university in the British Empire, actively promoting equal access to tertiary education for all social classes.
-Today, it has campuses across the state alongside strategic partnerships with countries like Malaysia and Singapore.
+Today, it has campuses across the state alongside strategic partnerships with East Java and countries including Malaysia and Singapore.

 The University of Western Australia, the state’s oldest university, has six faculties of study and more than 80 research institutes and centres.
+These include the UWA Public Policy Institute, with whom the Australia-Indonesia Centre works closely.
 In 2018 the University of Western Australia had close to 20,000 undergraduate students enrolled and about 6,000 postgraduate students.

 UWA is a member of Australia’s Group of Eight and the Matariki Network of Universities.